China shares slide as banks investigate their market exposure

 One explanation may come from money markets.
 Authorities had pumped a net 85 billion yuan ($13.7 billion) into money markets at the end of June, just as they were trying to stop a free-fall in share prices.

-Stocks stabilized, but then the central bank began cautiously draining funds and short-term borrowing costs crept higher.
+Stocks stabilised, but then the central bank began cautiously draining funds and short-term borrowing costs crept higher.
 On cue, stocks tanked on Monday.

 (Reporting by Donny Kwok in Hong Kong, Nathaniel Taplin and Pete Sweeney in Shanghai; Writing by Neil Fullick; Editing by Rachel Armstrong)